 Many people with highly high ACE scores achieve success in many facets of life and vice versa.

 Instead, it is essential to understand that ACE scores are simply an indication of risk.
-A score is not tied to outcomes as much as related to the potential for hazards such as physical and mental health conditions.
+A score is not tied to outcomes as much as related to the potential for hazards such as physical and behavioral health conditions.

 Childhood trauma is surprisingly common.
 But what are the implications it has for adult life experiences?
 Abuse and neglect in childhood have significant impacts on your quality of life at all stages.